 Apart from the two dishes my date ordered everything else was lovely; the space, the music and the staff.
 However, I would love to see homemade bread on the menu, some dressing on the crostini and a rich creamy ice-cream to go with the dessert.
 These things can easily be added to the menu and would take the restaurant up a notch.
 As for the steak?
 Stick with the seafood and you won’t go wrong.
 Sure, why would you want to come to the seaside and eat steak?

-But don’t just take my word for it, check out these other reviews of Wrights Findlater Howth review posts by other bloggers
+But don’t just take my word for it, check out these Wrights Findlater Howth review posts by other bloggers

 Wrights Findlater Howth, Findlater House,